LGBTQ rights in Belarus

 Lesbian, gay, bisexual, transgender, and queer (LGBTQ) people in Belarus face significant challenges not experienced by non-LGBTQ residents.
 Although same-sex sexual activity is legal in Belarus, gay and lesbian rights in the country are otherwise severely limited and homosexuality remains highly stigmatized in Belarusian society.
 Households headed by same-sex couples are not eligible for the same legal protections available to opposite-sex couples.
 Belarus provides no anti-discrimination protections for LGBTQ people, nor does it prohibit hate crimes based on sexual orientation and gender identity.
 Many Belarusian people believe that homosexuality is a psychiatric illness, and many LGBTQ persons in Belarus tend to hide their sexual orientation in public.
 Those who are "out" face harassment, violence and physical abuse.

+In April 2026, Belarus enacted legislation prohibiting the "propaganda of homosexual relations, gender reassignment, childlessness, and pedophilia".
+Many critics have commented on its similarity to the 2013 Russian anti-LGBTQ law.
+As reported by CBS News and Reuters, in recent years, several countries including Georgia, Kazakhstan and the EU members Bulgaria and Hungary have also passed anti-LGBTQ "propaganda" laws that observers say are inspired by Russia's.

+Prior to the 2026 legislation, the Belarusian government had already moved to restrict LGBTQ expression by classifying depictions of same-sex relationships as pornography.
+A 2024 decree by the Ministry of Culture categorized "homosexualism" alongside pedophilia and necrophilia, enabling the criminal prosecution of LGBTQ expression under Article 343 of the Criminal Code, which carries penalties of up to four years in prison.